 Chapter 5101:6-3 Request for a State Hearing

-(A) The right to a state hearing is limited to actions by the Ohio department of job and family services (ODJFS), the local agency, or an agent of ODJFS or the local agency.
+(A) The right to a state hearing is limited to actions by the Ohio department of job and family services (ODJFS), the Ohio department of medicaid (ODM), the local agency, or an agent of ODJFS, ODM, or the local agency.
 A hearing need not be granted when a change in state or federal law, or local agency policy adopted pursuant to options authorized in state law, requires automatic adjustments of benefits for classes of recipients.
 If the reason for the request is the misapplication of the change to the appellant's individual circumstances, hearing rights exist.

 (B) The grounds for requesting a state hearing in regard to family services program benefits are as follows:

 (1) An application for benefits has been denied, acted upon erroneously, or not acted upon with reasonable promptness.

 (2) The agency has proposed or acted to reduce, suspend, terminate, or withhold benefits, or the assistance group believes that the level of benefits is not correct.

 (3) A request for an adjustment in benefits has been denied, not acted upon, acted upon erroneously, or not acted upon with reasonable promptness.

 (4) The agency has determined that an overpayment or overissuance has occurred, or the assistance group believes that the amount of the overpayment or overissuance is not correct.